GabeMeister/vidfetcher/README.md

 - Before, I was manually copying over all data that I cared about from the api calls.
 Now I'm just storing a reference to the youtube.Channel in my YoutubeChannel struct, and the attributes that I care about are just function getters.

+- Using "bounded parallelism" seems to be a lot simpler and easier to do than the "fan in" strategy that I initially used.
+It's a simpler concept: start a bunch of go routines that all read off of the same channel, and then push all your stuff "down" the channel.
+The fan in strategy is a lot more involved, with creating a go routine for each item or "batch" of asynchronous tasks you want to perform.

 ## Potential Ideas to Explore:

 - Instead of "waiting" to form one big slice of all channel data, just immediately begin fetching videos of channels that are out of date